 Cape Cod Massachusetts is one of the most popular summer vacation spots on the East Coast.
-If you are looking for a quintessential fun beach vacation with charming towns, delicious, fresh seafood, ice cream every night, family mini-golf games, and beach days, you’ll definitely want to consider vacationing in Cape Cod.
+If you are looking for a quintessential fun beach vacation with charming towns, delicious, fresh seafood, ice cream every night, family mini-golf games, and beach days, you’ll want to consider vacationing in Cape Cod.
 Here are our Cape Cod vacation tips for your next summer vacation at this popular summer vacation destination.

 Cape Cod Vacation Guide and Tips For Families